 A Grade II listed Georgian six bedroom townhouse in the historic market town of Woburn

-There is a columned entry with a triangle pediment.
-The fan lit front door opens into a centrally located panelled entrance hall with moulded dado, coving, cornices and stone flooring with underfloor heating.
+The fan lit front door opens into a central panelled entrance hall with moulded dado, coving, cornices and stone flooring with underfloor heating.
 The main reception rooms radiate off the hallway and a wooden staircase with a polished handrail proceeds to the first-floor galleried landing.
-Through a door to the left of the stairs, is an oak floor hall which leads to the cloak room and further down stairs to the lower ground floor.
+Through a door to the left of the stairs, is an oak floored hall which leads to the cloakroom and the stairs to the lower ground floor.
 The cloakroom is tastefully fitted with Lefroy Brooks taps, pedestal and chinaware.

-The ground floor is well suited for entertaining with its elegance, symmetry and grand proportions.
-The dual aspect sitting room runs from the front to the back of the house with oak flooring.
-There are period details including an open fireplace with a fluted pilaster painted wood mantle with a period style alcove, bowed bookshelves with cupboards on either side with moulded coving and a dado rail throughout.
-French doors with full height windows to either side open to the upper patio invite views to the garden.
-The dining room, to the left of the entry hall, has two matching windows to the front with original shutters.
-There is a brick fireplace with a mahogany surround and mantle, a marble hearth and mahogany alcove shelving with cupboards on either side.
-The wall opposite the window wall is panelled to dado level and there is moulded coving and the original mahogany door.
+The dual aspect sitting room runs from the front to the back of the house and has oak flooring.
+Retained period features include moulded coving and a dado rail, and an open fireplace with a fluted pilaster painted wood mantel, with alcoves either side fitted with bowed bookshelves.
+French doors with wing windows open to the upper patio with views of the garden.
+The dining room has two matching windows to the front with original shutters.
+There is a brick fireplace with a mahogany surround and mantel, a marble hearth, and mahogany shelving and cupboards in the alcoves on either side.
+The wall opposite the window wall is panelled to dado height and there is moulded coving and the original mahogany door.

 The kitchen has been lovingly restored with timeless bespoke classically designed fitted cabinetry with attention to detail; it is a chefs dream kitchen.
 The island has a walnut top complete with cupboards on both sides, a prep sink and seating.
-The wall cabinetry is full height on either side of a hearth providing space for a six-burner cooker and includes a wall mounted pot filler and an extractor hidden in the arch above.
-All modern appliances can remain fully integrated to maintain the classical lines of the home.
-A walnut Welsh dresser with glass fronted cupboards complement the island counter top and provides more cabinet space as does the fitted window bench.
-Oak flooring runs throughout with beams above.
-There is a breakfast/kitchen area beyond another oak beam opening
+There are full height cabinets on either side of a hearth which provides space for a six-burner range cooker and includes a wall mounted pot filler and an extractor hidden in the arch above.
+Other modern appliances are fully integrated to maintain the classical lines of the room.
+A walnut Welsh dresser with glass fronted cupboards complements the island counter top and provides more cabinet space and there is also storage in the fitted window bench.
+There are Oak ceiling beams, and Oak flooring continues through an opening into the second kitchen.

 Lower Ground Floor

 The TV room has fitted cupboards, a utility cupboard for a washing machine and tumble dryer and substantial closet hanging space and shelving.
-There is wood panelling throughout with original beams.
-The floor is carpeted.
+There is wood panelling throughout and the original beams.
 The original external door opens to the boot room which leads to steps that lead up to the garden.
-The cellar rooms include the plant room which has a quarry tiled floor and stairs leading down to a vaulted wine cellar.
+The boiler room has a quarry tiled floor and stairs leading down to a vaulted wine cellar.

-The landing has pine flooring with a fully fitted study area with plenty of light and an outstanding view of the historic church.
-The master bedroom has two double wardrobes to either side of the bed, and a Regency full height bow window overlooking the rear garden with original coving.
+The landing has pine flooring and a fully fitted study area by a window to the front which provides plenty of light and an outstanding view of the historic church.
+The master bedroom has double wardrobes either side of the bed, original coving, and a Regency full height bow window overlooking the rear garden.
 Bedroom two has a pine floor, two double wardrobes and moulded coving.
-Bedroom three is currently used as a TV/sitting room and has fitted panelling, cupboards and shelving, a stone fireplace with a log store and a wood burning stove on a stone hearth, pine floor and wall lights.
-The en suite has a walk-in shower and the hall master bathroom is fitted with a panelled bath, walk-in shower and a double sink vanity with plenty of storage.
+Bedroom three is currently used as a TV/sitting room and has fitted panelling, cupboards and shelving, a stone fireplace with a wood burning stove on a stone hearth, pine flooring and wall lights.
+The en suite has a walk-in shower and the main bathroom is fitted with a panelled bath, walk-in shower and a double sink vanity unit with storage.
 The limestone flooring has underfloor heating.

 The staircase continues to the upper landing which has store cupboards and loft access.
 Bedroom four has a fireplace with a slate hearth and wood burning stove.
-Bedroom five has an en suite with a walk-in shower, Travertine tiling and seat with cream stone worktop with cupboards, shelves and drawers.
-Bedroom six has a lovely view to the garden.
-The hall bathroom has a panelled bath and pedestal sink with the original chestnut floor and a ceiling light tunnel.
-All bedrooms are part vaulted with fitted wardrobes.
-Recessed lighting is in each room on this floor.
+Bedroom five has an en suite with a walk-in shower, Travertine tiling and a cream stone worktop with cupboards, shelves and drawers.
+Bedroom six has a view over to the garden.
+The bathroom has a panelled bath and pedestal sink with the original chestnut floor and a ceiling light tunnel.
+All three bedrooms are part vaulted with fitted wardrobes, and each room on this floor has recessed lighting.
 All bathrooms in the house have Lefroy Brooks taps, chinaware and heated tower rails.

-There is an upper paved patio with several steps leading down to the summer house and main patio area, perfect for garden parties.
-Beyond is a semi-walled terraced garden with lawns, flowers, shrubs and majestic mature trees.
-The summer house has two sets of French doors and two further glazed fixed panels on ether end with quarry tiled flooring.
-It includes cabinetry with a Belfast sink with appliance cupboards on either side.
+An upper paved patio, accessed from the sitting room and kitchen/breakfast room, has steps leading down to the main patio area which has space for outside dining and entertaining.
+Beyond is a semi-walled garden with lawns, flowers, shrubs and majestic mature trees.
+The garden room has French doors and windows to the main patio, and quarry tiled flooring.
+It is fitted with cabinets and has a Belfast sink with appliance cupboards either side.
 There is an oak framed triple carport to the rear.

 The property benefits from a perpetual vehicular right of way down the neighbours privately owned driveway.